bencvt/FixGroups/README.md

  * Download and install this addon from http://www.curse.com/addons/wow/fixgroups

-For developers, beta testers, and translators:
+For developers, beta testers, and translators (anyone is welcome to contribute):

  * Main project site: http://wow.curseforge.com/addons/fixgroups/